One in four UK firms plan to fire staff if furlough ends soon - BCC

 Britain entered a third national lockdown last month, which forced schools and most businesses to close their doors to the public, although staff can continue to work on site if there is no good alternative.

+While new coronavirus infections have fallen by more than three quarters since a peak at the turn of the year, the government remains concerned about the risk posed by new variants of the disease and has not yet eased lockdown rules.

+Most staff worked entirely from home last week, in line with government guidance to avoid workplaces where possible.

 The BCC said 61% of firms had suffered a fall in sales since October, based on a survey of 1,115 of its members carried out between Jan.
 18 and Jan.
-31.

-Businesses that offered services to the public were the most likely to report a drop in revenue, due to the greater impact of the lockdown.
+31, and ONS data shows spending on credit and debit cards is about 28% lower than a year ago.

+Cashflow was a major worry for businesses, the BCC said.
+Just under a quarter of businesses said that they only had enough money to keep operating for a further three months.

-Some 25% said that they would need to make staff redundant if the furlough programme is not extended, and 25% also said they would cut staff hours in that situation.
+Some 25% of businesses said they would need to make staff redundant if the furlough programme and loan support is not extended, and 25% also said they would cut staff hours in that situation.

-The furlough programme cost 46 billion pounds ($64 billion) up to mid-December - the government’s most expensive single economic support measure - and last week the Office for National Statistics estimated 18% of private-sector employees were on furlough during the current lockdown.

 “It is vital that the UK government keeps financial support going until firms can reopen and rebuild,” BCC Director General Adam Marshall said.
 “Pulling the plug now would be a huge mistake, and would be akin to writing off the billions already spent helping firms to survive.”